pcorey/pcorey.github.io/_posts/2017-12-04-fleshing-out-urls-with-elixir.markdown

 ---
 layout: post
 title:  "Fleshing out URLs with Elixir"
-description: "Step one of crawling a web page is getting a fully fleshed out URL pointing to that page.
+excerpt: "Step one of crawling a web page is getting a fully fleshed out URL pointing to that page.
 Unfortunately, people usually think of URLs in fuzzy, incomplete terms.
 Thankfully, fleshing out the missing details is simple with Elixir."
 author: "Pete Corey"
 date:   2017-12-11
 tags: ["Elixir", "Affiliate Crawler", "Web Crawling"]